Call 911 if the person is:

-- A person is considered feverish if oral temperature is above 100º F (37.8 C) or rectal temperature is above 100.7º F (38.2 C).
-Temperatures measured under the armpit are not considered as accurate and can be as much as 1º F lower than an oral measurement.
+- A person is typically considered feverish if oral temperature is above 100 F (37.8 C) or rectal temperature is above 99.5 F (37.5 C).
+Temperatures measured under the armpit are not considered as accurate and can be as much as 1 degree F lower than an oral measurement.

-- A temperature below 100.4º (38 C) is considered a low-grade or mild fever.
-It means that the body is responding to an infection.
+- A temperature above normal but below 100.4 F (38 C) is sometimes considered a low-grade or mild fever.
+It may mean that the body is responding to an infection.

 2. Treat Fever, if Necessary

 No treatment is necessary for a mild fever unless the person is uncomfortable.
-If the fever is 102º or higher:
+If the fever is 102 or higher:

 - Give an over-the-counter medicine such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) as directed on the label.
+Check with your doctor first if you have any medical conditions or take other medicines.
 Warning: Do NOT give aspirin to anyone age 18 or younger unless directed to do so by a doctor.